 Fodor's Expert Review Fundació Joan Miró

-The Miró Foundation, a gift from the artist Joan Miró to his native city, is one of Barcelona's most exciting showcases of modern and contemporary art.
-The airy white building, with panoramic views north over Barcelona, was designed by the artist's close friend and collaborator Josep Lluís Sert and opened in 1975; an extension was added by Sert's pupil Jaume Freixa in 1988.
-Miró's playful and colorful style, filled with Mediterranean light and humor, seems a perfect match for its surroundings, and the exhibits and retrospectives that open here tend to be progressive and provocative—look for Alexander Calder's fountain of moving mercury.
-Miró himself rests in the cemetery on Montjuïc's southern slopes.
+The airy white building, with panoramic views north over Barcelona, was designed by the artist's close friend and collaborator Josep Lluís Sert and opened in 1975.
+Extensions were added by Sert's pupil Jaume Freixa in 1988 and 2000.
+Miró's playful and colorful style, filled with Mediterranean light and humor, seems a perfect match for the surroundings.
+Various patios, as well as the roof terrace, are home to notable Miró sculptures, including the bronze Sun, Moon and one Star with a dramatic backdrop of the city.
+The artist rests in the cemetery on Montjuïc's southern slopes.